WWE News: The Undertaker Reveals How He Wants To Retire

-The Undertaker is a legend in professional wrestling who is going to retire from WWE when he’s ready and on his terms.
-The last four or five years have not been typical for him as far as being an in-ring competitor, but he’s still performing on a high level.
-Seeing as he is 55-years-old, numerous fans have been wondering when he will finally decide to step away, and the plan is to do it when he’s at the top of his game.
+The Undertaker is a legend in professional wrestling who will retire from WWE when he’s ready and on his terms.
+The last four or five years have not been typical for him as far as being an in-ring competitor, but he’s still performing at a high level.
+Seeing as he is 55 years old, numerous fans have been wondering when he will finally decide to step away, and the plan is to do it when he’s at the top of his game.

-For 30 years, The Undertaker has dominated the ring with his most recent victory coming over AJ Styles in a “Boneyard Match.”
+For 30 years, The Undertaker has dominated the ring, and he was recently victorious in a “Boneyard Match” with AJ Styles.
 That bout took place at WrestleMania 36, and many fans are calling it the best match the legend has on his resume.

-In a recent interview with PEOPLE, staying true to the character is something he wants to do even when he’s ready never to step away from it all.
+In a recent interview with People, staying true to the character is something he wants to do when he’s ready to step away from it all.

 There are far too many iconic matches to count from the historical career of The Undertaker, but his end isn’t yet here.
-Taker has something particular in mind for his final match and how WWE is finally going to wish him a fond farewell from the squared circle.
+Taker has something particular in mind for his final match and how WWE is going to wish him a fond farewell from the squared circle.

 Taker feels as if he still has something to give to professional wrestling, but he’s looking for the “John Elway ending.”